The Facts

 The World Health Organisation (WHO)

-In the wake of the Covid-19 pandemic, mental health problems have skyrocketed, resulting in a drop in productivity and a rise in costs for businesses.
 With some guidance from mental health experts, employers can support the strength and resilience of their greatest resource: their people.
 To address mental health, create a culture of wellness, practice compassionate leadership, and provide access to direct services with an Ei in-house therapist.

-6 KEY FACTS
+9 KEY FACTS

 stats-facts